readium/css/css/vars/CSS-Variables.md

 `lineHeightCompensation` factors account for the different line-height needs of scripts, **Latin being the default and the reference for other scripts**.
 To determine which value to apply, a Reading System should use the following lookup against the publication's BCP-47 language tag:

-1. Find the key matching the publication's full BCP-47 language + region code.
+1. Find the key matching the publication's full BCP-47 language tag.
-2. If no match, find the key after removing the region code (only BCP-47 language code).
+2. If no match, strip the region subtag and try again.
 3. If no match, use `default` (or ignore, because the line-height compensation should be `1`).

 | Language | Base Font Family | Line Height Compensation |